comp-lin-alg/comp-lin-alg-course/doc/source/L0_setup.rst

 enable you to work on code from different locations.

-In this module, you'll use revision control to access the skeleton files, and to update those files if and when they change.
+In this module, you'll use revision control to access the skeleton files.
 You'll also use the same revision control system to record the edits you make over time and to submit your work for feedback and, eventually, marking.

 We will be using the revision control system `git
 <http://git-scm.com/>`_, which is the current state of the art and is